csalcedo001/eda_octree/README.md

 ./bin/measure/time data/mri <structure>
 ```

 and give the number of queries as input.
+In this program, the structure is required to perform the given number of random slices, each of which is saved in `data/random`.

-_Note_: when the selected structure is 'octree', the first argument is **always** the threshold the octree uses to compress the image.
+_Note_: when the selected structure is 'octree', the first input is **always** the threshold the octree uses to compress the image.
 Sample inputs for both structures can be fount at `data/input`.

 ### RAM usage